ing-bank/lion/docs/components/inputs/input-range/overview.md

 # Inputs >> Input Range >> Overview ||10

-`lion-input-range` component is based on the native range input.
+A web component based on the native range input.
 Its purpose is to provide a way for users to select one value from a range of values.

 ```js script
 import { html } from '@lion/core';